vani-or/car_pose_estimation/README.md

 So we define two angles α & β as shown below

 ![Approach 2 Viewpoint definition](docs/approach2_angles.png)

+*NB.
+The paper contains few mistakes in the values of β of corresponding figure, so we corrected them in the image above.*

 Model returns two outputs, which are absolute values of α & β.